 - We encourage you to leave click tracking on.
 However, you can disable click tracking in paid accounts after you've sent a few campaigns without any compliance issues.

 Sometimes, your campaign reports may show fewer clicks than expected, or no clicks at all.
 Here are some possible causes.

 You don't have click tracking enabled.

-Links in your campaign can only be tracked if click tracking was enabled on the Setup step of the Campaign Builder before you sent your campaign.
+Links in your campaign can only be tracked if click tracking was enabled in the Settings & Tracking section of the Campaign Builder before you sent your campaign.
 Check the box next to Track clicks or Track plain-text clicks, depending on the campaign type.